Menu icon

 Good to know:

-- The final recharging percentages are slower to preserve the battery (e.g. from 80% to 100%).
+• The final charging percentages are slower to preserve the battery (e.g. from 80% to 100%).

-- In Winter, batteries recharge more slowly because of the cold.
+• In Winter, batteries charge more slowly because of the cold.

-- Not all vehicles accept all power ratings: always check the technical data sheet.
+• Some vehicles may not accept all the power settings: always check the technical data sheet.

 At INDIGO, the charging points deliver 7 kW of power: ideal for accelerated charging during daily parking.
-Thanks to clear pricing, easy access (badge, credit card, app), and extensive compatibility with all types of vehicle, recharging becomes a simple, safe and controlled gesture.<h>INDIGO recharge card<h>
+Thanks to clear pricing, easy access (charge card, credit card, app), and extensive compatibility with all types of vehicle, charging becomes a simple, safe and controlled gesture.

-To simplify access to recharging in its 270 equipped car parks, INDIGO has developed a turnkey solution: the INDIGO Recharge card.
-This smart badge makes it easy for drivers to start a recharging session, with preferential rates.
+To simplify access to charging in its 270 equipped car parks, INDIGO has developed a turnkey solution: the INDIGO Recharge card.
+This smart card makes it easy for drivers to start a charging session, with preferential rates.

 With the INDIGO Recharge card, you can :

-- start, stop and pay a recharging session by badging directly at the charging point ;
+• Start, stop and pay a charging session by swiping the card directly at the charging point ;

 Available packages

-- A la cartepackage: no subscription required, ideal for occasional top-ups (€0.45/kWh).
+• A la carte package: no subscription required, ideal for occasional charging (€0.45/kWh).

 Compatibility with other operators